![]() |

 After assessing the house for damage, satisfied all was fine, we returned to the screening room, checking our laptops for the latest news on the earthquake.
 Varying magnitude readings were scattered throughout the web from 6.3 to 6.9.

-This morning the various geological centers throughout the world seemed to settle on the fact that it was a 6.5 magnitude.
-Luckily, Costa Rica, from reports thus far, didn’t suffer the loss of lives although it’s been reported two or three fatalities from heart attacks occurring at the time of the quake.
+This morning the various geological centers throughout the world seemed to settle because it was a 6.5 magnitude.
 There were numerous injuries reported throughout the area affected by the quake.
+Luckily, Costa Rica, from reports thus far, didn’t suffer the loss of lives, although it’s been reported two or three fatalities from heart attacks occurring at the time of the quake.

 From this site: